Reflecting on the 20th anniversary of Market Leader, Judie Lannon, founding editor, wonders what makes a marketer.

 The German military strategist, Von Bismarck famously described politics as ‘the art of the possible.’
 As a description of marketing there are few better.
 I suppose if I regret anything in the range of subjects over the years is that there were not quite enough pieces written by more different creative people although the regular pieces by Jeremy Bullmore and Rory Sutherland have more than filled any gap with the rare combination of wit and profundity.
 (Personally, I would like cartoons as well - but better to have none than lame ones.
 Cartooning is a rare talent.)

-Judie Lannon is the founding editor of Market Leader.
+By Judie Lannon, the founding editor of Market Leader